-On February 25, 2022, our Board of Directors approved a share repurchase program under which the Company is authorized to repurchase, from time to time through February 25, 2025, up to an aggregate amount of \$750 million of shares of our outstanding common stock.
-Repurchases may be made at the discretion of the Transaction Committee of the Board of Directors through one or more open market transactions, privately negotiated transactions, accelerated share repurchases, issuer tender offers or other derivative contracts or instruments, or a combination of the foregoing.
-During the year ended December 31, 2023, we repurchased 2.4 million shares of common stock under the program at an aggregate cost of \$171 million (including excise tax).
+On June 11, 2024, our Board of Directors approved a new share repurchase program under which the Company is authorized to repurchase, from time to time through June 12, 2027, up to an aggregate amount of \$1.0 billion of shares of outstanding common stock.
+Repurchases under the share repurchase program may be effected at the discretion of the Transaction Committee of the Board of Directors through one or more open market repurchases, privately negotiated transactions, including block trades, accelerated share repurchases, issuer tender offers or other derivative contracts or instruments, "10b5-1" plan, or other financial or other arrangements, or a combination of the foregoing.
+The share repurchase program may be suspended or discontinued at any time.

-During the year ended December 31, 2023 and prior to the SciPlay Merger and termination of the SciPlay share repurchase program, SciPlay repurchased 1.4 million shares of Class A common stock at an aggregate cost of \$23 million.
+During the year ended December 31, 2024, we repurchased 4.8 million shares of common stock under the repurchase programs at an aggregate cost of \$465 million (including excise tax).

-(18) Accumulated Other Comprehensive Loss
+(17) Accumulated Other Comprehensive Loss